Sells Fair Trade Coffee, Tea and Chocolate

 EQUAL EXCHANGE is a fair trade organization founded in 1986 committed to always paying a fair price to the farmer, including a guaranteed minimum when market prices are low; to working directly with democratically run farming cooperatives so that the benefits of trade actually reach the farmers and their communities, to providing vital advanced credit to farmers, and to encouraging ecologically sustainable farming practices.

 Fair Trade is consistent with CATHOLIC SOCIAL TEACHING.
 The easiest way for us as individuals, and as a parish to support Fair Trade is to purchase fairly traded products.
 When you choose Equal Exchange, you are not only getting a great cup of coffee, you are also helping small farmers build a better future for themselves and their families. coffee people.

 How Can I Buy Coffee?

-Coffee is sold after the 9am and 11am Masses on selected Sundays.
-See current bulletin for days of sale.
+Coffee is sold after all Masses on selected Sundays.